Grauenwolf/CleanArchitecture/README.md

 # Cleaning Clean Architecture

-The purpose of this repository is to investiage "Clean Architecture" and see if it can be improved upon.
+The purpose of this repository is to investigate "Clean Architecture" and see if it can be improved upon.
 The goal is to remove complexity without reducing functionality.

-## Round 0 - Validation
+## Round 0 - Base State Validation

 To being with we need to see if the application can be compiled and run.
 Likewise, we need to verify that all of the automated tests run.